Leadership in Providence

 Our executive director, staff, alumni, board members and partners are committed to building a stronger Providence by supporting and developing our AmeriCorps members as leaders in their schools and community.

-As executive director of City Year Providence since 2006, Jennie has expanded the site from 40 AmeriCorps members in four schools to 60 AmeriCorps members in six schools.
-Jennie oversees the organization’s government and external relations, development and fundraising, communications, service and impact, recruitment, training and evaluation components.
+As Executive Director of City Year Providence since 2006, Jennie has expanded the site from 40 AmeriCorps members in 4 schools to 60 AmeriCorps members in 6 schools.
+As Executive Director, Jennie is responsible for raising and managing the sites budget and leads the strategy and execution of the organization’s Government and external relations, development and fundraising, communications, service and impact, recruitment, training, and evaluation components.

-Jennie was named a recipient of the 40 Under Forty award from the Providence Business News, the Women of Excellence award from the Women’s Center of Rhode Island, has participated in The American Express Non-Profit Leadership Academy and was named one of GoLocalProv’s 12 People Who Made a Difference in 2012.
+Jennie was named a recipient of the 40 Under Forty award from the Providence Business News, the Women of Excellence award from the Women’s Center of RI, and was named one of GoLocalProv’s 12 people who made a difference in 2012.
 In 2015, City Year Providence was proud to be honored by the Providence Business News with a Business Excellence Award for Excellence at a Non-Profit.

-Prior to joining City Year Providence, Jennie worked as a community director for the March of Dimes Rhode Island Chapter.
-Born and raised in Warwick, Jennie became immersed in public service at an early age; her family was involved in local politics, and her grandfather, Walter Constantine, served on the Warwick School Committee for 20 years.
-Jennie is a proud Rhode Island College alum who in 2000 earned her bachelor’s degree in marketing and psychology.
+Prior to joining City Year Providence, Jennie worked as a Community Director for the March of Dimes Rhode Island Chapter.
+Jennie became immersed in public service at an early age; her family was involved in local politics, and her grandfather, Walter Constantine, served on the city’s School Committee for 20 years.
+Jennie is a proud Community College of Rhode Island and Rhode Island College alumnus who in earned her bachelor’s degree in Marketing and Psychology.
+Jennie lives in Warwick with her husband Andy and sons Kevin and Camden.